 Costs to hunt at Megabucks

-At NO ADDITIONAL COST, you have the option to go on an afternoon un-guided pass-shoot goose hunt (similar to a dove hunt; no blinds, no decoys, walking only)
+At NO ADDITIONAL COST, we offer the option for an afternoon un-guided pass-shoot goose hunt (similar to a dove hunt; no blinds, no decoys, walking only).

 Annual hunting and fishing licenses go on sale June 1 each year and expire June 30 of the following year.

-Hunting licenses may be purchased online or by telephone using Visa or MasterCard.
-Call toll free 1-888-765-2602.
+Hunting licenses may be purchased online or by telephone.
 An authorization number for immediate use will be provided and licenses will be mailed to the licensee.
 A SERVICE FEE IS CHARGED.
+1-888-765-2602

 HIP CERTIFICATION All persons hunting migratory game birds (mourning doves, ducks, geese, woodcock, rails, snipe, coots or gallinules) in Louisiana must be HIP certified in addition to their appropriate licenses.